domagoj-nadramija/mqtt-two-way/MQTT blog.md

 However, as IoT devices can be practically anything and can perform a multitude of roles, simply collecting data is not enough.
 To fully utilize their devices, our customers also need to be able to communicate with the devices themselves: whether to send commands or to change a configuration.
 As we are “closest” to the devices it is our responsibility to facilitate this 2-way communication, where possible.

-However, in most cases this is not as simple as sending a HTTP request to a URL.
+However, in most cases this is not as simple as sending an HTTP request to a URL.
 Devices do not have fixed addresses, and are often not even capable of running HTTP servers.
 In fact, most communication with devices is done directly via TCP.

 Fortunately, TCP connections are 2-way.
 This means that when a device establishes a TCP connection with our server to send some data, we can also send data back through that same TCP connection.
 That data would then hopefully be received and acted upon by the device.